Anti-Money Laundering and Countering the Financing of Terrorism, Sanctions, Export and Trade Controls and Countering Proliferation

 UN and EU sanctions against members of the Taliban in Afghanistan, and against members or supporters of Al-Qaida, have also been given effect in Island law.

-As a matter of policy, the Isle of Man Government has decided that lists of individuals and entities subject to sanctions, including sanctions imposed because of involvement in terrorism or connections to the Taliban or Al-Qaida, will be maintained so that they correspond to the Consolidated List published by HM Treasury in the UK.
+As a matter of policy, the Isle of Man Government has decided that lists of individuals and entities subject to sanctions, including sanctions imposed because of involvement or connections with terrorism, will be maintained so that they correspond to the Consolidated List published by HM Treasury in the UK.

-Isle of Man businesses are obliged to check whether they maintain accounts for any listed individual, and if so they must freeze the accounts and report their findings to the Customs and Excise Division.
+Isle of Man businesses are obliged to check whether they maintain accounts for any listed individual, and if so they must freeze the accounts and report their findings to the Financial Terrorism Unit.

 The law and procedure dealing with the export of military or other goods of concern and technology or dual-use items, or trafficking or brokering in such things, also correspond to those in place in the UK.